+Communication and interaction

-Communication and interaction-these children have a difficulty in communicating with others.
-This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
+Children with communication and interaction difficulties may have difficulty saying what they want, understanding what is being said to them or understanding orusing social rules of communication.
 For example, children with Autistic Spectrum Disorders (ASD), including Asperger syndrome, are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

+Cognition and learning-

-Cognition and learning-children with learning difficulties learn at a slower pace than their peers, even with appropriate differentiation.
+Children who have difficulty with cognition and learning may learn at a slower pace than their peers, even with appropriate differentiation.
 Learning difficulties cover a wide range of needs from moderate learning difficulties (MLD) to children with profound and multiple learning difficulties (PMLD).
-Specific learning difficulties (SpLD), affect one or more specific aspects of learning, such as dyslexia, dyscalculia and dyspraxia.
+Specific learning difficulties (SpLD), affect one or more specificaspects of learning, such as dyslexia, dyscalculia and dyspraxia.

-Social, emotional and mental health difficulties-children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
+Social, emotional and mental health

+Children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, eating disorders or physical symptoms that are medically unexplained.
 Other children may have disorders such as attention deficit disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder